SQL-Exchange: Transforming SQL Queries Across Domains: Conclusion

 \section{Conclusion}

 We introduced a novel schema-aware method for mapping SQL queries across database schemas using LLMs, a problem not directly addressed in prior work.
 Our approach preserves the structural skeleton of the source query while adapting schema-specific elements and constants through one-shot prompting, template-based abstraction, and sample-guided substitution.
 Our evaluations on BIRD and SPIDER show that most of the mapped queries are structurally aligned with the source, executable on the target, and semantically consistent with the generated natural language.
-Furthermore, when used as in-context examples in a downstream text-to-SQL task, these queries improve execution accuracy compared to zero-shot and unmapped baselines.
-For future work, we plan to improve query mapping through automatic filtering of low-quality outputs based on confidence scores, reasoning trace quality, and schema-level validation.
-We also aim to analyze schema relationships to identify source–target pairs best suited for structural mapping.
-Finally, enriching schema inputs with descriptions and entity-level details may further improve accuracy on complex databases.
+Furthermore, when used as in-context examples in downstream text-to-SQL tasks, these mappings improve execution accuracy over zero-shot and unmapped baselines, and fine-tuning on SQL-Exchange–generated mappings provides substantial additional gains on challenging databases compared to fine-tuning on unmapped queries or relying on zero-shot prompting.

 \begin{acks} This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Computational resources were provided by the Digital Research Alliance of Canada. \end{acks}